European Union Withdrawal (Implementation Period) Bill

 Groups Affected

-- UK Parliament: Parliament retains the ability to scrutinize and potentially annul any regulations made under the bill.
+- Parliament: Parliament retains oversight through the process of approving any new regulations made under this Act.

 Powered by nyModel